MicrosoftDocs/azure-devops-docs/docs/test/run-manual-tests.md

 ### Capture actions from a test

-You can capture your actions on the application as a log.
+Capture your actions on the application as a log.

 If you use Google Chrome or Firefox, use the web runner capture your actions on the web app as image logs while testing.
 For Microsoft Internet Explorer or Microsoft Edge browsers, or for desktop app testing, use the [Test Runner desktop client](https://aka.ms/ATPTestRunnerDownload).